 - Mark Durkan, Social Democratic and Labour Party, Foyle

 Caroline Kisko, Kennel Club Secretary, said: “We are very thankful to the twelve MPs who came to show their support for a ban on electric shock collars and we hope to continue to engage with them and other MPs on our work to improve dog welfare through a ban on these cruel devices.”

 The Kennel Club strongly believes that every dog should be trained using humane, reward-based methods.
 These are proven to be highly successful in modifying behaviour including aggression, without subjecting dogs to pain or cruelty.

-To find out more about the campaign to ban electric shock collars, visit this webpage.
+Find out more about the campaign to ban electric shock collars.